Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Multi-phase fluid flow model

+The mobility ratio $M$ quantifies the relative mobility of two phases and the gravity number $N$ quantifies the effect of gravity on flow velocity:

-The relative permeabilities for water ($k_{r w}$) and oil ($k_{r o}$) describe the effective permeability of the medium to each fluid in the presence of both.
-They are typically modeled using the Corey-Brook equation \citep{brooks1966properties}, with $S$ being the effective water saturation:
+Here, $\mu_w$ and $\mu_o$ are the viscosities of water and oil, $k$ is the absolute permeability of rock, $A$ is the cross-sectional area, $g$ is the gravitational constant, and $\Delta \rho=\rho_w-\rho_o$. $k_{r w}$ and $k_{r o}$ quantify the effective permeability of the medium to each fluid in the presence of both via the Corey-Brook model \citep{brooks1966properties}: